 Avery Classics, our rare books collection, includes first editions and other rare volumes of Frank Lloyd Wright’s published works.
 Search Columbia University Libraries’ online catalog for rare books by entering “Wright, Frank Lloyd” AND “Avery Classics”.
 Please see Avery’s guide to Wright’s Books and Publications; please direct inquiries about these materials to: email@example.com

 Avery Library’s department of Drawings & Archives has the world's largest collection of archival holdings on Frank Lloyd Wright.
 In addition to its most significant holding, the Frank Lloyd Wright Foundation Archive acquired in 2012, Avery has historically collected archives documenting the life and work of Frank Lloyd Wright and other related figures such Louis Sullivan, Edgar Kaufmann, and Edgar Tafel, among others.
-Please see Avery’s Frank Lloyd Wright website for a detailed guide to our holdings and direct inquiries about Wright archival materials to firstname.lastname@example.org
+Please see Frank Lloyd Wright Archival Collections at Avery for a detailed guide to our holdings and direct inquiries about Wright archival materials to firstname.lastname@example.org